Coinloan Review and Key Facts:

 After setting up your loan you just need to wait until a borrower matches your offer.
 When that happens, your loan gets the status Active Lent Loan and by clicking on View Details you can see the payback schedule as well as the original and current collateral value.
 As you can see in the screen shot, the LTV has decreased in this case because the ETH/EUR exchange rate has increased (the Ethereum collateral has increased in value).

 I successfully placed a 500€ loan with 14% interest rate and will deposit some more cash soon to see if I can easily place such a loan again.
 CoinLoan just got started and time will tell which return on investment is possible and if this concept of crypto-backed loans is at all attractive for investors and borrowers.
-To me this sounds quite interesting and I’ll keep following the progress of CoinLoan closely.
+To me this sounds quite interesting and I’ll keep following the progress closely in this CoinLoan review.

 I you’d like to give CoinLoan a try as well and to support this blog you can register your account through this link.